caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/credits/index.rst.txt

-.. meerkathi-docs documentation master file, created by sphinx-quickstart on Mon Feb 18 15:04:26 2019.
+.. caracal-docs documentation master file, created by sphinx-quickstart on Mon Feb 18 15:04:26 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.